sympatovit/condenser/readme.md

 ### Quick-start instructions ###

-* Edit `apps.json` with configuration for each [app](https://steamdb.info/apps/).
- * Included are examples for CS:S, TF2, NS2, NS2 Beta, and NS2: Combat
-* Edit `servers.json` with your server configuration
+* Edit `servers.json` with details about each of your servers
- * Included are three example servers
+ * Included are many example servers - remove these if not needed
 * Make a copy of `sample.secrets.json` named `secrets.json`
-* Edit `secrets.json` with your secret information
+* Edit `secrets.json` with secrets for each server and each app
  * Included are example secrets for the three example servers and example apps
+* Run `condenser -list` to confirm your configuration is correct
-* Run `condenser` to install/update all servers
+* Run `condenser -update` to install all servers defined in `servers.json`
  * On first run, [steamcmd](https://developer.valvesoftware.com/wiki/SteamCMD) will trigger an e-mail to your Steam account
  * You will be prompted to enter the [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519) code contained in that e-mail
-* Run `condenser -launch` to start all servers
+* Run `condenser -launch` to start all servers defined in `servers.json`

 ### Configuring condenser ###

 #### apps.json ####

 This file defines apps.
-Create one entry for each distinct [app](https://steamdb.info/apps/).
+Create one entry for each distinct [Steam app](https://steamdb.info/apps/).

+Condenser already includes definitions for the following apps:
+* Counter-Strike: Global Offensive
+* Counter-Strike: Source
+* Team Fortress 2
+* Garrysmod
+* Left 4 Dead 2
+* Natural Select 2
+* Natural Select 2 Beta
+* NS2: Combat

 Example for the [NS2 Dedicated Server](http://wiki.unknownworlds.com/ns2/Dedicated_Server#Server_Configuration) app: